simojenki/bonob/README.md

 - Discovery of sonos devices using seed IP address
 - Auto register bonob service with sonos system
 - Multiple registrations within a single household.
-- Transcoding performed by Navidrome with specific player for bonob/sonos, customisable by mimeType
+- Transcoding support for flacs using a specific player for the flac mimeType bonob/sonos
 - Ability to search by Album, Artist, Track
 - Ability to play a playlist
 - Ability to add/remove playlists